rosemaryuser/Build-Kernel/README.md

 ### Disable LTO

-This is used to optimize the kernel, but sometimes it causes errors, so it is provided that it can be disabled, set to false to enable.
+This is used to optimize the kernel, but sometimes it causes errors, so it is provided that it can be disabled.

 ### Use overlayfs